 - Being mindful of what I need and what I don’t need

-Collecting your trash for a month was a great, eye-opening experience, and I recommend everyone interested in living less wasteful to try it out.
+Collecting my trash for a month was a great, eye-opening experience, and I recommend everyone interested in living less wasteful to try it out.

-It is beneficial since it will help you to see what are your most significant sources of trash.
+It is beneficial since it will help you see your most significant sources of trash.

 In that way, you can try to find ways to reduce it.